DoNOF/DoNOF-Documentation/docs/input.rst

 Type of calculation
 ^^^^^^^^^^^^^^^^^^^

-ICOEF:               Coefficient Optimization
+ICOEF:               Energy Optimization with respect to Coefficient Matrix (Natural Orbitals)

-                      = 0      Optimize Energy only by the occupations
+                      = 0      Optimize only with respect to Gamma variables that determine the occupation numbers

-                      = 1      use the ID (SCF) method (DEFAULT)
+                      = 1      Optimize with respect to Gammas and Coefficient matrix (DEFAULT)

-                      = 2      Optimize Energy only by the orbitals
+                      = 2      Optimize only by the orbitals keeping fixed the occupation numbers

-                      = 3      Optimize Energy by all occupations and only core-fragment orbitals, the rest of fragment orbitals remain frozen
+                      = 3      Optimize by all occupations and core-fragment orbitals.
+The rest of fragment orbitals remain frozen

 IEINI:               Calculate only the initial energy